Andrew Whalley: Early life

 Whalley was born in Elizabeth, South Australia, the son of an electronics engineer at the Woomera Test Range.
 At an early age, he moved to Connecticut, United States of America where his father worked on the UGM-27 Polaris Project.
 He moved to Dollar, Scotland in 1970 and was educated at Dollar Academy.
-His architectural education started at the Mackintosh School of Architecture, Glasgow, in 1980.
-He was taught in his final year by professor Robin Webster and he joined his practice Spence and Webster in 1983.
+His architectural education started at the Mackintosh School of Architecture, Glasgow, through 1983.
 He worked there while attending the Diploma School at The Architectural Association School of Architecture, London.
-He was taught by Jan Kaplický and Ron Herron.
 He graduated in 1986.

 Career

 Whalley joined Nicholas Grimshaw and Partners, now Grimshaw Architects, in 1986, immediately after completing his education.
 He worked with Jan Kaplicky on the firm's first exhibition and catalogue Practice Product and Process.
 The exhibition opened in January 1988 in the Florence Hall of the Royal Institute of British Architects and displayed large models and full size building components along with drawings and photographs.
 Shortly after the exhibition, the firm was selected to design the Waterloo International railway station, which was awarded both the Royal Institute of British Architects President's Building of the Year Award and the European Union Prize for Contemporary Architecture – Mies van der Rohe Award in 1994.